-Ohmic reflectometry is technique of indirect sensing of the change in a qubit impedance by monitoring amplitude or phase of the portion of the sent wave reflected from the qubit structure.
-It is usually done by high frequency lock in technique and is not prone to 1/f noise.
+Ohmic reflectometry is a technique of indirect sensing the change of the qubit impedance by monitoring the amplitude or phase of the reflected from the qubit wave (See figure 3 for a more detailed explanation).
+It is usually done by high frequency lock-in techniques and is not prone to 1/f noise.